 Or maybe there’s an object in your story that changes hands a lot.
 You could pull out the scenes with just that object and track how it moves without the distraction of scenes that don’t address the object.

 Like most things in Scrivener, you can experiment without fear of breaking anything.
-So have fun, play around.
+Just never empty your trash, and all will be well.
+Have fun, play around.
 And let me know how it works for you.
 I’m always curious to hear how different people use the various functions in Scrivener.